JeffersonLab/coatjava/reconstruction/mc/src/main/java/org/jlab/service/mc/Readme_TruthMatch.md

 ![Fig:Hits](Figs/HitsInCluster.png)
 *An example cluster containing hits from two different MC particles.
-Numbers in represent the hitID of the hit in the cluster.
+Numbers represent the hitID of the hit in the cluster.
 Hits in cyan color were originated from one MC particle, and hits in red are originated from another MC particle.*